MartinThoma/MartinThoma.github.io/_posts/2011-10-19-community-chess.md

 - project
 featured_image: 2011/10/logo.png
 ---
 Community Chess is one of my projects.
-I can make something usefull and play a bit.
+I can make something useful and play a bit.
 This project has now an own URL:
 [community-chess.com](http://community-chess.com/)